How to water houseplants

 The first thing you need to do is to make sure you research the houseplants you have.
 They won’t necessarily all like the same watering regime so look them up and find out what each different plant prefers.
 Some might need to be watered daily while others may prefer a little dry spell in between their waterings.

 Only a few plants need permanently wet conditions.
 These include azalea, umbrella plant (Cyperus) and Acorus.

 Before you start watering your plant, make sure you always use tepid water that has been allowed to gradually come to room temperature.
 Don’t use freezing cold water straight from the tap.

-Always check the plants soil before you water it, do this by gently pushing your fingers into the soil to a depth of 2cm, making sure not to do any damage to the roots.
+Always check the plant's soil before you water it, do this by gently pushing your fingers into the soil to a depth of 2cm, making sure not to do any damage to the roots.
 The chances are if it’s moist then it doesn’t need a drink and you’ll be doing more harm than good by watering it again.
-But the golden rule is, check what that particular plant prefer.
-If it’s a cactus after all, dry might be just what it needs!
+But the golden rule is, check what that particular plant prefers.
+If it’s a cactus, after all, dry might be just what it needs!
 Keep in mind, that by overwatering your houseplants, you can cause the roots to rot.

 Check the water in your area.
 Some tap water is softened and this may contain too much salt, other water is too hard.
 The water you’re using may also be too cold as most houseplants do like room temperature water.
 Consider using rainwater that you’ve collected or even distilled water.

 Most plants with stems can be watered from above in the normal way.
 However, some plants grow better when watered from below.
 The stems of African violets, for example, are soft, flesh and hairy, and the growing crown can easily rot off if regularly wetted.

 Similarly, the tops of cyclamen tubers should be kept dry to reduce the risk of grey mould disease attacking flower and leaf stalks.
 These plants are best watered from the saucer below, tipping away any excess after 15 minutes.